Ragamuffin Cat Guide: Care, Traits, and Lifespan for the Perfect Pet

 Dental Check-ups Annually Maintain oral health and prevent dental diseases

-Ragamuffin Cat Lifespan and Aging
+Ragamuffin Cat black Lifespan and Aging

 Ragamuffin cats are special because they live very long.
 They can be a part of your family into their teenage years.
 Studies from cat groups have shown they are tough and healthy.
 Veterinary advice also highlights how to take care of older cats.
 By creating a good environment, we help our cats live a long, happy life.